-The list is long of theater actors who have left a stage show for a role on TV or the movies.
+The list is long of theatre actors who have left a stage show for a role on TV or the movies.
 Some leave abruptly, disrupting the show they are in.
-Some never return to the theater; the stage was their stepping stone.
+Some never return to the theatre; the stage was their stepping stone.
 (Pictured here is Sara Ramirez who made a splash in Spamalot on Broadway, winning a Tony for her role as The Lady of the Lake.
 She hasn’t been back since cast as Dr. Callie Torres in Grey’s Anatomy).

-But even those performers who want to make a career in the theater also have to make a living.
+But even those performers who want to make a career in the theatre also have to make a living.
 “It’s really difficult to cast a play in New York during pilot season, which I think is around February and March,” says Washburn.
 “All these actors go out to L.A.
 I hear ‘I’d love to audition for your play, but…’”

 The effect is less obvious for playwrights than performers, but, says Washburn, “when you’re writing for television, you’re not writing a play.
-It remains to be seen whether some of the theater writers who left for TV will come back.”
+It remains to be seen whether some of the theatre writers who left for TV will come back.”